pradeep3sep/interviewquestion/README.md

 ChangeEvent<HTMLInputElement>

 ———react———
+- Custom hook for debounce
 - limitation of contextapi - (4)
 - when we needed the needed the redux, - above 4 + 1
-- feature of react 18 - 4
+- features of react 18 - 4
 - Different ways to manage state - 5
 - How to pass a component from parent to child - 3
 - what is custom hook, and its conditions(4) and example